 Most Texas Roadhouse locations open at 4 PM and close around 10 or 11 PM.
 This means that dinner or a late afternoon snack is your only choice here.

 We recommend skipping right past the starters section on the menu, which includes things like rattlesnake bites (fried cheese dough balls), cheese fries, and potato skins, and keep it clean with a steak and some low-carb veggies.

 We’ve gone through every dish on the Texas Roadhouse menu and placed it on a safe or unsafe list for your low-carb diet.
 We’ll start with safest low-carb dishes and how to order them.

-Salads (for all salads, hold the croutons and ask for oil and vinegar in place of house dressing):
+For all salads, hold the croutons and ask for oil and vinegar in place of house dressing:

 - Caesar salad